Cacti/spine/README.md

 ## Known Issues

 1. On Windows, Microsoft does not support a TCP Socket send timeout.
 Therefore, if you are using TCP ping on Windows, spine will not perform a second or subsequent retries to connect and the host will be assumed down on the first failure.

-   If this presents a problem for you, I suggest using another Availability/Reachability method, or moving to Linux/UNIX.
+   If this is a problem it is suggested to use another Availability/Reachability method, or moving to Linux/UNIX.

 2. Spine takes quite a few MySQL connections.
 The number of connections is calculated as follows:

    * main poller take one connection